 This year, I thought I would use great-tasting white chocolate chips, Nestlé® Toll House® Premier White Chocolate Morsels.
 They are creamy, vanilla-flavored morsels.
 Rich and delicious.
 My kind of white chocolate chips.

-- 12 tablespoons (1.5 sticks) unsalted butter, softened at room temperature
+- 12 tbsp (1.5 sticks) unsalted butter, softened at room temperature

 - ¼ cup granulated sugar

 - ½ cup macadamia nuts, chopped